They were developed in consultation with practitioners and providers from across the sector, and define common expectations that:

-The 20 teaching Professional Standards were written following an extensive review and consultation period across the Education and Training sector.
-Read the details of this work.
+The 20 teaching Professional Standards were written following an extensive review and consultation period across the Further Education (FE) and Training sector.

 Based around three core pillars, the Professional Standards enable teachers and trainers to identify areas for their own professional development and provide a national reference point that organisations can use to support the development of their staff.

-The Education and Training Foundation (ETF) has also created a differentiated structure to the Professional Standards, which provides a common language for understanding and communicating the career progression of teachers.
+The ETF has also created a differentiated structure to the Professional Standards, which provides a common language for understanding and communicating the career progression of teachers.

 The Professional Standards Research tool allows provides and interactive mapping of the 20 standards, drawn from research and other formal evidence.
 Teachers can use this tool to help demonstrate how they are continuing to develop their pedagogical skills and subject specialist knowledge in relation to the relevant standards.